MatrixEditor/caterpillar/docs/source/reference/datamodel.rst

 The next core element of this library is the *Field*.
 It serves as a context storage to store configuration data about a struct.
 Even sequences and structs can be used as fields.
-The process is straightforward: each custom operator creates an instance of a :class:`Field` with the applied configuration value.
+The process is straightforward: each custom operator creates an instance of a :class:`~caterpillar.fields.Field` with the applied configuration value.
 Most of the time, this value can be static or a :ref:`context_lambda`.
 A field implements basic behavior that should not be duplicated, such as conditional execution, exception handling with default values, and support for a built-in switch-case structure.

-As mentioned earlier, some primitive structs depend on being linked to a :class:`Field`.
-This is because all configuration elements are stored in a :class:`Field` instance rather than in the target struct instance.
+As mentioned earlier, some primitive structs depend on being linked to a :class:`~caterpillar.fields.Field`.
+This is because all configuration elements are stored in a :class:`~caterpillar.fields.Field` instance rather than in the target struct instance.
 More information about each supported configuration can be found in :ref:`operators`.

 .. _greedy: